Bipolaron liquids at strong Peierls electron-phonon couplings

-Recent work \cite{LightBP} demonstrates that the Peierls electron-phonon coupling \cite{SSH1a,SSH1b,SSH1c} (describing the modulation of the electron hopping due to lattice distortions) gives rise to strongly bound but light bipolarons that could condense into a superconductor at high temperatures, opening a possible route to phonon-mediated high-$T_c$ superconductivity, whose fingerprints may already manifest in certain materials \cite{Plumb, Johnston}.
-A natural concern lies in the issue of competing instabilities that might favor a different order.
-For example, for the much studied generalized Holstein \cite{Holstein1, Holstein2} and Fr\"ohlich \cite{Froh1,Froh2} electron-phonon models, in which the lattice distortion modulates the electron's on-site energy, a sufficiently strong coupling induces phase separation in the limit of low carrier concentrations \cite{Bonca_extended_bipolaron,LiebFroh,MonodeepPS}, presenting a major obstacle to bipolaronic superconductivity.
-This is not surprising.
-In these models, bipolarons become increasingly heavy at stronger couplings \cite{Prokofiev_FrohPolaron1,Kornilovitch_polaron_general1,Bonca_bipolaron} and thus benefit from the phonon-mediated long-range electron-electron attraction to minimize their total energy by grouping into multi-polaron complexes.

-In contrast, as stated earlier, Peierls coupling favors light bipolarons even at very large couplings because it mediates effective {\em pair-hopping interactions} that enhance the kinetic energy of bipolarons \cite{LightBP}.
-Indeed, in this Letter we verify that in one dimension (1D) a dilute gas of Peierls bipolarons remains stable for moderate-to-strong coupling strengths (see Fig.~\ref{fig:PhaseDiagram}), thus reinforcing the scenario of Peierls phonon-mediated high-$T_c$ superconductivity in the dilute carrier limit.
-Surprisingly, at stronger couplings, the dilute bipolaron liquid does become unstable to phase separation.
-This, however, happens through a mechanism totally different from that in the standard models, and which we uncover below.
+Recent work~\cite{LightBP} has in fact demonstrated that the Peierls electron-phonon coupling~\cite{SSH1a,SSH1b,SSH1c}, which describes the modulation of the electron hopping due to lattice distortions, gives rise to strongly bound but light-mass bipolarons.
+As a result, these should remain phase coherent up to high temperatures, opening a possible route to phonon-mediated high-$T_c$ superconductivity whose fingerprints may have already been observed experimentally in the material Ba$_{1-x}$K$_x$BiO$_3$~\cite{Plumb, Johnston}.
+A possible hindrance to this scenario are competing instabilities that could favor a different order.
+For example, for the more studied generalized Holstein~\cite{Holstein1, Holstein2} and Fr\"ohlich~\cite{Froh1,Froh2} models in which the lattice distortion modulates the electron's on-site energy, phase separation sets in at fairly weak electron-phonon couplings for low carrier concentrations \cite{Boncaextendedbipolaron,LiebFroh,MonodeepPS}.
+This is because bipolarons in these models become increasingly heavy at stronger couplings \cite{ProkofievFrohPolaron1,Kornilovitchpolarongeneral1,Boncabipolaron} and experience a phonon-mediated long-range electron-electron attraction.
+The latter favors clustering of bipolarons in order to minimize the total energy, thus inducing phase separation.
+This phenomenon presents a major obstacle to bipolaronic superconductivity (at any temperature) in these models.
+In contrast, as stated earlier, the Peierls coupling favors light bipolarons even at very large couplings because it mediates effective {\em pair-hopping} interactions that enhance the kinetic energy of bipolarons \cite{LightBP}.
+As such, it is unclear whether phase separation occurs in the Peierls model at finite electronic densities.
+In this regime, the lack of controllable analytical approaches calls for the use of unbiased numerical techniques.

-We use Density Matrix Renormalization Group (DMRG) \cite{WhiteDMRG} (see also \cite{DMRGE1,DMRGE2,DMRGE3,DMRGE4,DMRGE5,DMRGE6,DMRGE7,DMRGE8,DMRGE9,DMRGE10,DMRGE11,DMRGE12,DMRGE13,DMRGE14,DMRGJS}) to show that in 1D a sufficiently strong Peierls coupling stabilizes a phase-separated state whereby the carriers congregate into a nearly homogenous, {\em dimerized}, high-density electron region surrounded by electron-poor undimerized regions -- the Peierls phase separation.